5 Ordinary Plumbing Problems & How to Fix Them

 Low Water Pressure in the Shower

 If your shower head seems to be giving you less and less water, it’s probably clogged with limescale.
 This is a minor plumbing issue that can be easily fixed by most people.
 After making sure the water to your shower is turned off, simply unscrew your shower head.
 If possible, remove its spray plate or just place the head face down to soak it in white vinegar for several hours.
-The vinegar will break down the limescale and you will have a clean shower head.
+The vinegar will break down the limescale and will fix the low water pressure problem.
 Lastly, screw the shower head back in place and you should see an improvement in water flow.

 Annoying Leaky Faucets